jeong0449/FluidArdule/docs/networking-guide.md

 need automatic startup at boot
                     |
                     v
+choose interface-specific systemd service
+                    |
+                    v
 wpa_supplicant@wlan0.service
                     |
+                    |  %I = wlan0
                     v
-wpa_supplicant-wlan0.conf
+-iwlan0
+-c/etc/wpa_supplicant/wpa_supplicant-wlan0.conf
 ```

+The service template also explicitly notes that NetworkManager users will normally want the D-Bus version of `wpa_supplicant`.
+This is consistent with the freshly installed Raspberry Pi OS system described in the previous section, where NetworkManager uses the global `wpa_supplicant.service` process started with the `-u` option.

 Therefore, the `-wlan0` filename was not chosen because Raspberry Pi OS introduced a newer configuration-file convention.
-It appeared as a consequence of choosing the interface-specific systemd service that matched the successful manual `-i wlan0` test.
+It appeared as a direct consequence of choosing the interface-specific `wpa_supplicant@wlan0.service` that matched the previously verified manual `-i wlan0` setup.

 `wpa_supplicant` itself does not require one universal configuration filename.
 The active file is determined by the `-c` option used when the process is started.

 ### 3.3 Current Fluid Ardule target stack